puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 ## Task {{% param sectionnumber %}}.3: Deploy and configure Kafka on OpenShift

-Let's get our Kafka instance up and running in the cloud and configure it for the event driven application.
+Let's get our Kafka instance up and running in the cloud and configure it for the event-driven application.

 {{% alert  color="primary" %}}When you like to try it locally with docker-compose, see [Kafka local](../../additional/kafka-local/kafka-local/){{% /alert %}}